What to Do if Your Child Eats Toothpaste

 As parents ourselves, we understand first hand that children often like to consume things they shouldn’t.
-Toothpaste is not excluded from this list.
-As your child gains independence and starts taking their oral hygiene routine into their own hands, it’s important to know what precautions you should take when dealing with toothpaste.
+Toothpaste is no exception!
+As your child gains independence and starts taking their oral hygiene routine into their own hands, it’s important to know what’s in toothpaste, how much is safe, and what to do if they swallow some.

 What’s in Toothpaste?